Equal Employment Opportunity (EEO)

 page for more information.

 Join us for the 2017 Governor's Equal Employment Opportunity Conference at the Muhammad Ali Center in downtown Louisville, KY.
 Scheduled for Wednesday, November 8, 2017, the 31st Annual EEO conference will feature dynamic presenters and speakers focused on EEO and employment law, diversity and anti-bias.
-Confirmed speakers/presenters include: Secretary John C. Tilley, Justice and Public Safety Cabinet, Secretary Greg Thomas, Transportation Cabinet, Secretary Derrick Ramsey, Labor Cabinet, Chief Steve Conrad, Louisville Metro Police Department, Jeff Sherr/Patti Heying, Department of Public Advocacy, Alina Klimkina, Associate, Dinsmore & Shohl LLP, among others!
+Confirmed speakers/presenters include: Secretary John C. Tilley, Justice and Public Safety Cabinet, Secretary Greg Thomas, Transportation Cabinet, Secretary Derrick Ramsey, Labor Cabinet, Kellie Watson, Chief Equity Officer, Louisville Metro Government, Jeff Sherr/Patti Heying, Department of Public Advocacy, Alina Klimkina, Associate, Dinsmore & Shohl LLP, and the SEC's first black athlete, Nate Northington among others!

 The Governor's EEO Conference is the main opportunity for continuing education for EEO and HR professionals in state government.
 Workshop topics include issues concerning equal employment opportunity, diversity, affirmative action, employee relations, leadership development and HR best practices.
 Additionally, the Personnel Cabinet recognizes an individual (or individuals) who has made a significant contribution in the area of equal opportunity with the